bajamircea/bajamircea.github.io/_posts/2016-12-06-eop-programming-is-science.markdown

 particular the book makes a strong case in that there are strong connections with mathematics.

-This might soud trivial, but I see so many examples of pseudo-science in programming.
+This might sound trivial, but I see so many examples of pseudo-science in programming.

-In particular when we have to make a judgment/or a decission (should we go with `A` or with `B`?) there are two valid approaches (or a combination of):
+In particular when we have to make a judgment/or a decision (should we go with `A` or with `B`?) there are two valid approaches (or a combination of):

 - we're in a hurry, we make a arbitrary choice, we go on with the main task.
-If we realise it was a bad choice that stops us from accomplising the task we go back and make the other choice.
+If we realise it was a bad choice that stops us from accomplishing the task we go back and make the other choice.
-- we make an informed choice based on rigurous reasoning
+- we make an informed choice based on rigorous reasoning

 The pseudo approach I often see is when an arbitrary choice was made, but it is presented as if it THE TRUE ONE when it is actually flawed logically.